Chideme/chideme.github.io/_pages/about.md

 My Research
 ======
- My research interests are in genetic algorithms and optimization of financial systems.
+ My research interests are at the intersection of machine learning and finance.

 My Background